 “Love as sweetness.
 Love as light.
 Love as the thing that makes you feel alive when everything else feels cold.”

-“Honey” is what happens when you’re stuck in a Seattle winter and your brain won’t stop replaying summer memories.
-It’s a groove-heavy indie pop-rock track that gets your head nodding from the first note.
-The rhythm section drives hard while guitars and keys layer in that classic power pop brightness.
-Honold is not writing abstract poetry about feelings.
-He’s giving you cinnamon and cayenne, caramel and orange blossom, the actual taste of honey sliding off a spoon.
+“Honey” is what you get when you’re stuck in a Seattle winter and your brain won’t stop playing back summer memories.
+It’s a groove-based indie pop-rock song that gets your head bobbing from the very first note.
+The beat is driving, and guitars and keyboards build in that power pop sheen.
+Honold is not writing metaphorical poetry about emotions.
+He’s handing you cinnamon and cayenne, caramel and orange blossom, the actual taste of honey dripping off a spoon.
+The chorus is simple but sticky: just a few lines about honey setting him free, about living lucky.
+It never slows down to explain itself or get too sentimental.

 If you’re into groove-driven indie rock that actually tells a story, or you miss when love songs had both personality and punch, give “Honey” a spin.